 Lingerie boutique Calligramme gets physical on Butler Street

-On par with the 10th Ward’s rapidly expanding retail and restaurant landscape, Calligramme opened its lush doors in December 2014, unveiling a well-executed operation backed by anti-consumerism and female empowerment.
+On par with the 10th Ward’s rapidly expanding retail landscape, Calligramme opened its doors in December 2014, unveiling a well-executed operation fueled by anti-consumerism and female empowerment.
 The boutique is the brainchild of Marissa Vogel: Lawrenceville resident, former special education teacher, and firm believer in the power of sensory reception.
-Her space, adorned with mid-century-style furniture and vintage vinyls, exudes equal parts romance and unbridled sensuality.
+Her space, adorned with midcentury modern furniture and vintage vinyls, exudes equal parts romance and unbridled sensuality.

 Not by accident, the garments Vogel carries are bold and confident — an attractive combination to customers bearing the same attributes.
 Everything from lace-lined bralettes to crotchless (albeit classy) panties fill these shelves.
 But if you’re looking for nipple covers, you’ve got the wrong girl.
-“That’s not really what I’m going for,” she says. “[Calligramme] is just a different kind of vibe.”
+“That’s not really what I’m going for,” she says of the all-too-common request. “[Calligramme] is just a different kind of vibe.”

-With an emphasis on “things that you could wear every day; that are comfortable and sexy,” the proprietor has succeeded in giving her store a “strong feminine” feel.
-“I want people to feel comfortable at home, and I’m happy with showing them how they can do that in the fullest way,” she says.
+By marketing “things that you could wear every day; that are comfortable and sexy,” the proprietor has succeeded in giving her store a “strong feminine” feel.
+“I want people to feel comfortable at home, and I’m happy with showing them how they can do that in the fullest way,” she notes.

 If all you need is an unapologetic reminder that confidence doesn’t require an explanation, Vogel’s got you covered.
-Or…not covered.
+Uncovered, perhaps.
 You do you, people.